dex3r/AIPG-Omniworker/README.md

 1. Install Docker and Nvidia software from the steps above.
 1. Clone this repository.
 1. Clone submodules: `git submodule init` and `git submodule update`
-1. Run the command from https://github.com/dex3r/AIPG-Omniworker#development section below.
+1. Run the command from #Development section below.

 # Web configuration